Also available as a CD.

 - I Am the One (from The Singer & The Song audiobook)

-The basics: A completely solo album, no overdubs, culled from live shows, special projects, and three days in the studio in Nashville created a total of 15 songs.
-Produced by Janis Ian; engineered by Randy Leago.
+The basics: A completely solo album, no overdubs or editing.
+Culled from live shows, special projects, and three days in the studio in Nashville, Janis and Randy Leago caught 15 songs at their all-acoustic best.

-Inside scoop: With pressure from fans at shows who kept asking for an album of old favorites "just like you do them live now", and a decade years since the release of her last studio album (Folk Is the New Black), Janis decided to create something specifically for sale at shows.
+Inside scoop: With pressure from fans at shows who kept asking for an album of old favorites "just like you do them live now", and eight years since the release of her last new album (Folk Is the New Black), Janis decided to create something specifically for sale at shows.

-Highlights: Cognizant that she'd be touring a lot with her friend Tom Paxton, who'd be joining her on "This Old Town", she recorded that song for the first time.
-"Johnny I Hardly Knew Ye" was recorded at the request of former U.S. Attorney General Janet Reno, for use teaching American history in the schools.
-"Married In London" has been available as a free download, but not on an album.
-The same is true of "I Am the One", from Janis' audio book The Singer & The Song, the life of Medical Mission Sister Miriam Therese Winter.
+Highlights: In 2014, knowing she'd be touring a lot with her friend Tom Paxton, and that he'd be joining her on "This Old Town", she recorded that song for the first time.
+"Johnny I Hardly Knew Ye" was recorded at the request of former U.S. Attorney General Janet Reno, for use teaching American history in schools.
+"Married In London" had been available as a free download, but not on an album.
+The same is true of "I Am the One", from Janis' Audie-nominated audio book The Singer & The Song, the life of Medical Mission Sister Miriam Therese Winter.
 Strictly Solo also features two brand new songs, the crowd-pleasing "I'm Still Standing" and "A Candle for the Flame".
 Says Janis about the latter, "How do you write about the people who inspired you, and connect that to the people you inspired?
 I wanted to acknowledge the moments of darkness we all face, and that for me, being a candle that holds someone else's flame is just as precious as being the flame."